Skip to main content

 How common is identity theft?

 Identity theft is extremely common.
-The FTC receives over 1 million identity theft reports annually, and millions more cases go unreported.
-With the increasing frequency of data breaches and sophisticated phishing attacks, virtually everyone is at some risk.
-The average victim spends over 200 hours resolving identity theft issues.
+The FTC receives more than a million identity theft reports a year, and many more cases go unreported.
+With the increasing frequency of data breaches and sophisticated phishing attacks, virtually everyone is at some risk, and resolving identity theft can consume many hours.

 Is identity theft insurance worth it?

-Yes, for most people identity theft insurance is worth the minimal cost.
-At $25-$60 per year, it provides valuable restoration services and expense reimbursement that could save you thousands of dollars and hundreds of hours if you become a victim.
-The peace of mind alone—knowing expert help is available if needed—makes it a worthwhile investment.
+For many people identity theft insurance is worth considering given its relatively low cost.
+It provides restoration services and expense reimbursement that could save you significant money and time if you become a victim, along with the reassurance of knowing professional help is available if needed.

 Important Information